aridjayarecipes/cutesrecipes.web.app/content/post/1792-recipe-of-speedy-grilled-salmon-with-chopped-kale-salad.md

 ##### Steps to make Grilled Salmon with chopped kale salad:

 1. Spray large skillet with cooking spray.
 Heat over high heat.
-1. Season salon with S&P and paprika
+1. Season salon with S&amp;P and paprika
 1. Add the salmon to the pan and allow to cook 4 minutes and flip for another for 2 minutes or until cooked through.
 1. While salmon cooks toss all salad ingredients together.
 Drizzle poppy seed dressing and toss.
 1. Enjoy!